 If your school is interested in becoming a local referee hub school please get in contact with us for more information - office@cva.nz.

-Riccarton Highschool - 14th of October, 6pm.
+- Riccarton High School - Tuesday 10th Feburary, 6pm.
 Register here

 Practical Assessement